Atharva-2510/CAPTCHA-VERIFICATION/readme.md

-# Spring Registration System with reCAPTCHA
+# Spring Login System with reCAPTCHA

 A secure user registration and login system built with Spring Boot, featuring Google reCAPTCHA integration to prevent automated bot submissions.